Mintbase/Grants-Program/README.md

 ## :wave: Introduction

-As part of our commitment to promoting the Mintbase ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Mintbase, [MintbaseJS](https://github.com/Mintbase/mintbase-js) and [graphQL indexer!](https://docs.mintbase.io/dev/getting-started)**.
+As part of our commitment to promoting the Mintbase ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Mintbase, [MintbaseJS](https://github.com/Mintbase/mintbase-js) and [graphQL indexer](https://docs.mintbase.io/dev/getting-started)**.
 For more information about the Mintbase Foundation, please visit the [About page](https://mintbase.io) on our website.

+Special thanks to the [Web3 Foundation Grants Program](https://github.com/w3f/Grants-Program) where most of this outline came from.

 ### Guidelines